(This is a condensed chapter from The Life Insurance Marathon.)

 2. A Reasonable Budget – Most people have a limit within their budget for life insurance.
 That’s certainly understandable.
 However, being reasonable with the dollars set aside to protect your loved ones is vital to a successful outcome.
 It’s easy to fall into the “cheap” trap.
 Cheap isn’t a bad thing, but if all of your protection dollars are dumped into the “cheap” side, you will be out of balance, and you’ll be disappointed in the end.

-So, how can you ensure that the financial needs related to your death will be handled in the most cost-effective way, regardless of when you die?
+Now, how can you ensure that the financial needs related to your death will be handled in the most cost-effective way, regardless of when you die?

 The Balancing Act ℠ – A Strategy for Success